Beat the Arizona Heat: Complete Insulation Guide

 - R-Value: R-6.5 to R-7 per inch

-- Best for: Attics, exterior walls, flat roofs
+- Best For: Attics, exterior walls, flat roofs

 - Maintains R-value at extreme temperatures